Conan IV, Duke of Brittany: Unrest and abdication

 Conan faced several revolts from his own nobles, rebellions possibly covertly supported by England.
 To put down the unrest, the Duke appealed for help to Henry II, who, in return, demanded the betrothal of Constance to Henry's younger son Geoffrey.

 While local Breton nobles began to rebel against Conan IV, Henry had begun to alter his policy of indirect rule in Brittany and started to exert more direct control.
-In 1164 Henry intervened to seize lands along the border of Brittany and Normandy, and in 1166 invaded Brittany to punish the local barons.
-Henry then forced Conan to abdicate as duke and to give Brittany to his daughter Constance; Conan also betrothed Constance to Henry's son Geoffrey.
+In 1164, Henry intervened to seize lands along the border of Brittany and Normandy, and in 1166 invaded Brittany to punish the local barons.
+Henry then forced Conan to abdicate as duke and to give Brittany to his heir and daughter Constance, and Conan also betrothed Constance to Henry's son Geoffrey.
 This arrangement was quite unusual in terms of medieval law, as Conan might have had sons who could have legitimately inherited the duchy.

-According to the histories that record the abdication of Conan IV, he died in 1171 sometime after his abdication.

 Henry II had claimed to be Overlord of Brittany, as would his son Richard the Lionheart.
-Henry never claimed the Dukedom of Brittany.
-After Conan IV abdicated, Henry II held guardianship over Brittany for Conan's daughter Constance, until such time as Henry II's fourth legitimate son, Geoffrey Plantagenet, could marry her.
+However, Henry never claimed the Dukedom of Brittany.
+After Conan IV abdicated, Henry II held guardianship over Brittany for Conan's daughter Constance, until such time as Henry II's fourth legitimate son, Geoffrey Plantagenet, could marry her, and inherit the duchy for himself.

+Henry II, allowed Conan to keep his paternal inheritance: the Earldom of Richmond, and the barony of Tréguier.
+He kept these titles until Conan died and they were technically passed to his daughter.
+However, like the duchy, Richmond and Nantes were held by Henry himself until 1183, and 1185/1186, respectively, following the marriage in 1181.

+Conan IV died on 18 or 20 February 1171.